What is a ghost kitchen? And should I be spooked?

-Opening a virtual brand in ghost kitchen companies is very different than opening a bricks-and-mortar dine-in restaurant.
-To create a virtual-only restaurant, which is takeout and delivery-only and often with kiosks, food entrepreneurs either rent a commercial kitchen or run their own, and from this base build the brand, prepare food that travels well, and send it out for delivery.
-Ghost kitchens typically host multiple virtual-only restaurant brands at once, similar to a co-working space.
+Opening a virtual brand in ghost kitchen companies is very different to opening a bricks and mortar dine-in restaurant.
+To create a virtual-only restaurant, which is takeout and delivery-only and often with kiosks, food entrepreneurs either rent a commercial kitchen or run their own, and from this base build the brand, prepare food that travels well and send it out for delivery.
+Ghost kitchens typically play host to multiple virtual-only restaurant brands at once, similar to a co-working space.

 What are the biggest overheads for ghost kitchen restaurants?

-Without wait staff, dining space or the need to be on a street with high footfall, the overheads for opening a ghost kitchen brand are far lower than for a traditional restaurant.
-Ghost kitchen companies are often found in more satellite residential areas — where the demand for delivery is high and rent is even lower than central locations in a city or town — or in coveted central areas where rent for a dine-in restaurant would be insane, but demand for particular cuisines is still high.
+Without wait staff, dining space or the need to be on a street with high footfall, the overheads for opening a ghost kitchen brand are far less than a traditional restaurant.
+Ghost kitchen companies are often found in more satellite residential areas — where there is high demand for delivery and rent is even lower than central location in a city or town — or in coveted central areas where rent for a dine-in restaurant would be wild, but demand for particular cuisines is still high.
 The biggest overheads for ghost kitchen restaurants are typically:

 With no tangible consumer-facing presence, ghost kitchen brands really need to stand out online.
 From a strong restaurant name, logo and website, to popping social media and careful menu development, ghost kitchen restaurants must be memorable to really connect and resonate with their target audience.

-Much of the advice listed in how to open a restaurant also applies to ghost kitchen restaurants.
+Much of the advice listed in how to open a restaurant still applies to ghost kitchen restaurants.
 You will still need to tick the box on particular certifications and registrations.
-Every country and state has different laws and requirements but generally speaking, you'll need to register your business, register with your local health department, obtain safe food handling certification, and take out insurance.
+Every country and state has different laws and requirements but generally speaking, you'll need to register your business, register with your local health department, obtain safe food handling certification and take out insurance.

 Premises, equipment and ingredients

 Virtual-only brands often operate out of shared commercial kitchens, what are known as ghost kitchens.
-These offer a lot of flexibility, particularly when you can rent by the hour or by the day, and really help to reduce startup costs.
-Depending on the set-up in your chosen ghost kitchen, your equipment costs can be rented or bought, while ingredients should be more standardized.
+These offer a lot of flexibility, particularly when you can rent by the hour or by the day, and really help to reduce start-up costs.
+Depending on the set up in your chosen ghost kitchen, your equipment costs can be rented or bought, while ingredients should be more standardised.

 Again, this is far less than traditional restaurants.
 Depending on demand and the size of your kitchen space, you could operate with one to three staff members.